Sobeston/zig.guide/website/docs/05-async/01-introduction.md

 :::danger

-Zig's async features have regressed in the compiler and are not present in the 0.11 Zig release.
+Zig's async features have regressed in the compiler and are not present in the 0.11 Zig release, and they will likely not be featured in Zig 0.12 either.

 :::